 Helpline for men experiencing domestic abuse – 0808 801 0327

-Respect is the UK membership organisation for work with domestic violence perpetrators, male victims of domestic violence and young people’s violence in close relationships.
+Respect is the UK membership organisation for work with domestic abuse perpetrators, male victims of domestic abuse and young people’s abuse in close relationships.

 London LGBT+ Advice Line - 020 7704 2040

 National LGBT+ Domestic Abuse Helpline - 0800 999 5428

 Support for lesbian, gay, bi, trans and queer people experiencing hate crime, sexual violence or domestic abuse or who have had problems with the police or have questions about the criminal justice system.

 Information, advice, advocacy, practical help, counselling and support to Asian, African and Caribbean women and children experiencing domestic or sexual abuse.
 The helpline is open from Monday to Friday, 9am to 5pm

 Confidential advice and support for men in abusive relationships.
 Lines are open from Monday to Friday, 9am to 5pm

 Karma Nirvana - 0800 599 9247

 Support to people affected by issues related to forced marriage or 'honour' crimes.
 Lines are open from 9.30am to 5pm